Bermuda fares better than expected after hurricane's direct hit

 “I think all of Bermuda would agree that we took a licking.
 We are a bit bruised," Dunkley said in a radio broadcast, according to the local Royal Gazette.
 But, he added, "all in all we came out of this storm much better than we expected."

-By Saturday evening, Gonzalo was north of Bermuda, and about 470 miles (760 km) southwest of Cape Race in Newfoundland, Canada, with sustained winds of 90 mph (150 kph), the hurricane center said.
+By Saturday evening, Gonzalo was north of Bermuda, and about 470 miles (760 km) southwest of Cape Race in Newfoundland, Canada, with sustained winds of 90 mph (150 kph), the hurricane centre said.

 Bermuda Electric Light Co. had restored power to thousands of customers, though nearly 15,300 out of 36,000 metered connections remained without electricity on Saturday evening, the company said.